 “It does seem that way,” Keever said in an interview last year, before court gag order restricted him and other potential witnesses in the Harvey Updyke case from speaking to media members.
 “It (rolling Toomer’s Corner) certainly intensified over the last decade from something that used to be reserved for away football games to now whatever might warrant a celebration.”

 And once upon a time, the celebration just stayed in the branches till whenever.

 “There was a period when Stan Drake was director of facilities when the toilet paper was not removed after rollings,” Keever said.
 “He had powerful connections, but soon as he was gone, it started back.”

 And Crawford was the person who started it back… and the person who wanted to end it again—not by leaving the toilet paper to the whims of the wind, but by leaving the toilet paper in the bathrooms.

 “Charlie was frugal,” Keever said, “and he wasn’t a football fan.”

 Irony of ironies, it was the recently retired Crawford who, after being informed of “Al From Dadeville’s” Jan.
 27, 2011 call to The Paul Finebaum radio show, first alerted Keever to the oaks’ possible poisoning, thereby kick starting efforts to save the trees for the rollings he had lobbied to end 14 years earlier.

 Though his efforts were obviously in vain, they weren’t exactly met with a post-Updyke level of indignation.
-And that’s the thing—no one in 1997 (at least no one interviewed by The Plainsman) seemed all that bothered by a university employee floating the idea of discontinuing the tradition even being up for discussion, let alone a discussion started by a university employee.
-(Sixteen years later, we had to build temporary rolling structures.)
+And that’s the thing — no one in 1997, or at least no one interviewed by The Plainsman, seemed all that bothered by a university employee floating the idea of discontinuing the tradition even being up for discussion, let alone a discussion started by a university employee.
+(Sixteen years later, we had to build temporary rolling structures!)

 The only person who seemed to really get his dander up was Jeremiah Bride, a junior in aviation management, who said, “If they take Toomer’s Corner away from us, we’ll roll facilities.”

 Auburn city officials were supportive of rolling Toomer’s, calling the tradition “good, clean fun” that generated “goodwill for the community and the university.”